robinrendle/aeve/content/draft.md

+> CHAT TO HENDRIK ABOUT SOME THINGS

-Cindy passed her the radio and Aeve entered a mindless form of automation.
-They’d tested this entire procedure hundreds, perhaps even thousands, of times before.
+Cathy passed her the radio and Aeve entered a mindless form of automation.
+They’d tested the procedure hundreds, perhaps even thousands, of times before.

+Aeve walks the length of the flower beds and checks that each of them works properly.

-“Hey Felix, we’re ready down here.” the other scientists in the room moved over to Aeve in a
+“OK Felix, we’re ready down here.” the other scientists in the room moved over to Aeve in a

 The shutters in the roof opened, the grass was gently placed into the pre-made tracks in the earth.
 A cascade of water ran through the lab into them as they’re gently left by the machines.